markmerker/thinkcspy/_sources/GeneralIntro/LPS/TasteOfPython.rst

 **Things to notice**

--  The data the we want the print command to use is inside of perenthesis.
+-  The data the we want the print command to use is inside of parenthesis.
 -  The phrase Hello World! is surrounded by quotes.

- |
+:sctnhead:`Data`

 We have said that programs process data.
 What is data?
 Well, it is information, but that doesn't really tell us much.
 Let's take some examples.
-WHile there are many types of data, tehre are two you are very familiar with.
+While there are many types of data, there are two you are very familiar with.
 They are **numbers** and **words**.
 Genereally in CS, we refer to words as **text**.
 Text is anything you can type on a keyboard, including spaces, numbers, and punctuation.
+|NOTE| :notetext:`A character is a single piece of text, like a letter, a digit (0-9), a space or a punctuation mark.`

-|NOTE| :notetext:`A string  is a piece of text inside a pair of quotes.` A string can be as short as a single space **" "**, or even empty "".
-It can be as long hundreds characters -
+|NOTE| :notetext:`A string  is a set of characters.` It is generally found inside quote marks.
+Example: "Hi mom".
+A string can be as short as a single space **" "**, or even empty "".
+It can be as long as hundreds characters -

 ::

 "Here is an extremely long string which is created to demonstrate that strings can be of  great length, contain text numbers like 42, primitive emoticons :) and p_u^n%c#t!u)a*t?i>o<n marks of all kinds.
 I could go on like this for a long time, but it might become uninteresting."

 |

 :sctnhead:`Numbers`

 Here is program that process numbers.
-Predict what it will do, and then press "Run".
+Try to predict what it will do, and then press "Run".

     .. activecode:: lps-gi-top-code-1